nwon24/nlp/nlp.md

 ### The forget gate

-To ease notation, denote by $L(x)$ a linear transformation of the vector $x$ with a set of weights and a bias.
-Pointwise multiplication is denoted by
+To ease notation, denote by $L(x)$ a linear transformation of the vector $x$ with a set of weights and a bias (noting, naturally, that different linear transformations will have their own set of weights and biases).
+Pointwise multiplication is denoted by $\otimes$ and pointwise addition is denoted by
-$\otimes$ and pointwise addition is denoted by $\oplus$.
+$\oplus$.

 The computation for this gate is $$f_t=\sigma(L(x_t)+L(h_{t-1})).$$ The values in $f_i$ are between $0$ and $1$, and so multiplying this with $c_t$